 However, some people abuse ADHD medications, crushing and snorting the drug in an attempt to hasten or enhance the feelings of euphoria that it provides them.
 Sometimes people who abuse Concerta also abuse alcohol, which may increase the negative effects.

 The Issues of Mixing Alcohol with Other Stimulants

-Side Effects of Taking Concerta with Alcoholic Drinks
+Side Effects of Drinking While on Concerta

 In recent years, medications such as Concerta have become increasingly abused in an attempt to improve study efficiency and academic performance, especially among college students.
 Others use Concerta improperly as a way to lose weight since it suppresses a person’s appetite.
 Some people simply like to crush and snort or inject it to get high.
 Concerta and other ADHD medications are stimulants that cause a feeling of euphoria, energy and excitement that is often described as a “rush.”1